- Advanced Cancer

 Surgery to stop bleeding

-Surgery may be done if the cancer is causing a lot of bleeding from the stomach or bowel.
-To find the area of bleeding, doctors will usually look inside the intestinal tract with a thin flexible tube that has a camera inside.
-The tube can be passed through the mouth or through the rectum.
+Surgery may be done if the cancer is causing a lot of bleeding from the stomach, bowel, or airways.
+Often, the doctor will first look for the source of bleeding with an endoscope (a thin flexible tube that has a camera inside).
+The scope can be put in through the mouth or the rectum.
 The patient is given drugs to sleep while this is done.
-The doctor may be able to stop bleeding by burning the bleeding vessel closed with a tool passed through the tube.
-If this can't be done, surgery to close the blood vessel or remove the part of bowel that is bleeding may be an option.
+The doctor may be able to stop bleeding by burning the bleeding vessel closed with a tool passed through the scope (cauterizing).
+If this can’t be done, surgery to stop the bleeding may be an option.

 Surgery to stop pain

 Sometimes a tumor may be pressing on a nerve.
-Or a tumor may be too close to the spinal cord.
-Either cutting the nerve or taking out the tumor may relieve the pain or prevent paralysis.
+Either injecting something into the nerve to kill it, cutting the nerve, or taking out the tumor may relieve the pain.

 Cancer that spreads to the bones may weaken them, causing breaks (fractures) that tend to heal very poorly.
-If a bone looks weak on an imaging test, surgery may be done to put in a metal rod to support it and prevent a fracture.
+If a bone looks weak on an imaging test, surgery may be done to put in a metal rod to support it and help keep it from breaking.
 This is most often done in the thigh bone.
 If the bone is already broken, surgery can quickly relieve pain and help the person be more active.

 Whether surgery will help depends on your overall physical condition.
-Major surgery is hardly ever helpful if you are bedridden.
+Major surgery is hardly ever helpful if you cannot get out of bed.
 The stress of the surgery can set you back even further.
 On the other hand, surgery may be a good idea if you are feeling fairly well and are active.